tom-wolfe/dnd-5e-tools/README.md

-# D&amp;D 5th Edition NPC Generator
+# D&amp;D 5th Edition Tools

+This is (eventually) going to be a set of simple tools for running or playing D&D 5th edition.

-This is a simple tool for generating NPC character statistics based on the 5th edition Dungeons & Dragons ruleset.
+Currently, the toolset includes an NPC generator for statistics based on the 5th edition Dungeons & Dragons ruleset.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.1.

 ## Development server